Search

 Why are we in this predicament?

-Also, the crashing of stocks and shares, the change in monetary rates?
+Additionally, what about the plummeting stocks and shares or the fluctuations in monetary rates?

 by Professor P.T.
 Brown